 Jesse Smith

-Jesse Smith is the director of curatorial affairs and digital content at the Science History Institute, where he oversees collecting activities and interpretive projects in the public history of science and technology.
+Jesse Smith is vice president of interpretation and education and director of the museum at the Science History Institute, where he oversees collecting activities and interpretive projects in the public history of science and technology.

 Jesse received his PhD in the history and sociology of science at the University of Pennsylvania.
 He is a member of the Science History Institute’s Leadership Team.